negimox/react_learning/README.md

 Check the drawing.tldr

+### Conditional Rendering

+It is the rendering of web page based on condition.

 - ### Structing

   Most common method is to:
   By Components like Header, Body etc.
   By Features like Feed, Profile, Common etc.

+- ### Architecture

+  Mainly monolith and microservice are used. ( see archtecture.tldr for more information )

 - ### Exporting